redhat-cip/dci-dev-env/README.md

     docker exec -it dci-dev-env_ansible_1 bash -c 'cd tests; ./run_tests.sh'

 ### swift container

+If you want to enable the swift storage for the api:
+    docker-compose -f dci.yml -f dci-swift.yml build
+    docker-compose -f dci.yml -f dci-swift.yml up -d

 Swift is exposed on the non-standard port 5001.
 If you want to interact with it, you can use your local `swift` client.